Newborn infants can become infected with herpes virus during pregnancy, during labor or delivery, or after birth.

 Herpes type 2 (genital herpes) is the most common cause of herpes infection in newborn babies.
 But herpes type 1 (oral herpes) can also occur.

 Herpes infection may also spread throughout the body.
 This is called disseminated herpes.
-In this type, the herpes virus can affect many different parts of the body.
+In this type, the herpes virus can affect many parts of the body.

 - Herpes infection in the brain is called herpes encephalitis